t-aggelos/tokiponedo/README.md

 ### (!)
 First things, the point of this is to see if you could use toki pona's simplicity as a base for a language that could evolve into an auxlang.

+This tokiponedo is an analytic, moderately agglutinative and action-oriented language with verbs functioning simultaneously as adjectives.
+It is a tokiponedo at heart, and most of its vocabulary is derived from Toki Pona's.
+It doesn't just include `pu pi toki pona` dictionary, but also words commonly used by the community.

 I want to give credit to jan Juli (kili pan Juli).
 A great inspiration for the structure of this document was the short tutorial `nasin toki: mi toki pona` at https://github.com/kilipan/nasin-toki.
 If you want to learn toki pona, or compare this tokiponedo to toki pona.
 I highly suggest using their document.

 ## Lexicon (128 in total; 27 verbs and 101 nouns)